CatoGit/continuous-control/README.md

 2. Place the file in the `continuouscontrol/` folder and unzip it.

-3. Train your DDPG agent using `ContinuousControl.ipynb`.
+3. Train your DDPG agent using `ContinuousControlProject.ipynb`.

 4. Watch your trained agent.
 Enjoy!